burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 6. Fallthrough Attribute

-In C and in C++ language inside `switch` construction, if you not explicitly use `break` instruction, then the instruction flow once it finds a suitable `case` will fall through the next `case` statement(s) without checking the predicate.
+In C and C++ language inside `switch` construction, if you not explicitly use `break` instruction, then the instruction flow once it finds a suitable `case` will fall through the next `case` statement(s) without checking the predicate.

 The C++17 added a language feature to signal to the compiler and the person reading your code that you are *intentionally* using a fall-through.